scoday/DevOps/migration/README.md

-## These are the items that I thought might fit into the overall
-## flow of the Risk Assessment section.
-Please use it at your own PERIL!
+## Cloud Migration: Risk Assessment

 ### Potential Risks (After Migration?)
-    * Instance Sizing
+    - Instance Sizing
       (e.g.) Were the instances sized properly, are they performing as expected?

     - Office Connectivity to Cloud